NordicSemiconductor/pc-nrfconnect-npm/README.md

-# nRF Connect nPM PowerUP
+# nPM PowerUP app

 [![Build Status](https://dev.azure.com/NordicSemiconductor/Wayland/_apis/build/status/NordicPlayground.pc-nrfconnect-npm?branchName=main)](https://dev.azure.com/NordicSemiconductor/Wayland/_build/results?buildId=56483&view=results)
 [![License](https://img.shields.io/badge/license-Modified%20BSD%20License-blue.svg)](LICENSE)

-nRF Connect nPM PowerUP is a desktop application intended to work with the nPM1300 EK to allow customers to quickly and efficiently evaluate the nPM1300 PMIC for their projects.
+nRF Connect nPM PowerUP is a desktop application intended to work with Nordic Semiconductor's PMIC Evaluation Kits (EKs) to allow customers to quickly and efficiently evaluate PMIC devices for their projects.

-Once connected to an EK, the app gives full control over the adjustable settings of the nPM1300 PMIC.
+Once connected to an EK, the app gives full control over the adjustable settings of the PMIC.
 Using the included battery models, you can also get an estimated time-to-full and time-to-empty when charging or discharging a battery connected to the EK.

 ## Installation